oktadev/okta-blog/_source/_posts/2020-12-09-build-and-secure-an-api-in-python-with-fastapi.md

 ### Accessing Your API

 When using FastAPI, there are two ways you can access your API.
-You can use an API explorer like [Postman](https://www.postman.com/), or you can use FastAPI’s interactive documentation in your browser.
+You can use an API explorer like [Postman](https://www.postman.com/), or you can use FastAPI's interactive documentation in your browser.
 This tutorial will focus on the latter.

 To start your application, run the Uvicorn server: